asaboor-gh/ipyslides/README.md

 ---
 # Caveats!
 - Since Markdown is parsed using python (and we do not run notebook from outside e.g. with nbconvert), markdown cells are of no use.
 A better alternative is linking a markodwn file using `Slides.sync_with_file` and slides auto update when you save your edits.
 You can still write markdown in code cell with slide magic `%%slide number -m` to add to slides.
 - Slide number is necessary to be tracked by user in notebook, because cells are not linked to each other and multiple runs of a cell can lead to adding many slides with same content.
-To minimize this difficulty:
-    - Use `-1` in place of a slide number to add numbering automatically in Jupyter Notebook and python file!
+To minimize this difficulty, use `-1` in place of a slide number to add numbering automatically in Jupyter Notebook and python file!
 Other cell code is preserved.
 You may need to rerun cell if creating slides in a for loop.
-- Bounding box of slides for screenshots should be set by user (if not in fullscreen).

 ---